JBlond/debian_build_apache24/README.md

 ## Update existing Installation

-To update an existing installation just
+To update an existing installation just run
 ```
-./run update.sh
+./update.sh
 ```

 ## Install as daemon